donejs/donejs/docs/guide.md

 [npm init](https://docs.npmjs.com/cli/init) will ask a couple of questions which can all be answered by choosing the default.

-Now we can install the DoneJS package and write it as a dependency into `package.json` so that a new copy of the application can be set up by simply typing `npm install` in the future:
+Now we can install the DoneJS package and write it as a dependency into `package.json` so that a new copy of the application can be set up in the future by simply typing `npm install`:

 ```
 npm install donejs --save